 Solutions will appear here after homework deadlines.

-Solutions released so far (up to question 51).
+Solutions released so far (all solutions now available).

 Introduction to R (for the computer classes in weeks 1 and 2).